 Use of Miles on Partner Airlines – While you can use your miles to book flights on Delta, you can also use miles to book award travel on SkyTeam and other partner airlines.
 This is the way I’ve used most of my Delta miles.
 I was able to book us on Virgin Australia business class from Los Angeles to Cairns, Australia for 80,000 miles each.
 Sharon appreciated the lie-flat beds we had for that flight.

 The Gold Delta SkyMiles card gives many of the perks we like to get from a co-branded card such as priority boarding and free checked bags.
-I don’t even need to use the card for my tickets to get the benefits which comes in handy if I’m booking an award ticket.
+I don’t even need to use the card for my tickets to get the benefits which come in handy if I’m booking an award ticket.

 Delta gets grief for their award pricing and the lack of an award chart.
 I’ve found prices on routes I wanted to book to be fair and they still are competitive on price when flying from Orlando.